Home · About · Store · Subscriptions · Ad rates · Submission guidelines · News · Contact us · Links · More

 Awards website.
 Neo-opsis

-magazine has been lucky in being linked to three finalist categories: Best Short-Form
+magazine has been lucky in being linked to three finalist categories: Best

-Work in English, "The
+Short-Form Work in English,

-Luck of Willie Lumen", by Hayden Trenholm (Neo-opsis #3); Best Work in
+"The Luck of Willie Lumen", by Hayden Trenholm

 May

-16, 2005 – Karl and
+16, 2005 – Karl

-on CFUV 101.9 FM Campus Community Radio Room
+Magazine on CFUV 101.9 FM Campus Community

-with a Moose on May 19, 2005, 5:00 to 5:30 PM.
+Radio Room with a Moose on May 19, 2005, 5:00 to 5:30 PM.

-Neo-opsis Science Fiction Magazine has a table at the Literary
+May 4, 2005 – Neo-opsis Science Fiction Magazine has a table at the Literary

 Info-Fair 2005, Saturday May 14,